 - Replacing the belt,

 - Placing or removing the calibration test chain,

-- Working on or around the load cell,
+- · Working on or around the load cell,

 - Working on or around the speed sensor.

-- When any guards are removed.

 Warning!

 Whenever working near chain or belt drives, always be sure the guards are in place or the equipment is safely secured.
 The pinch points created by these drives can be serious.